Join-Fork operator

 The same result can be achieved by putting a Join block and a Fork block one after the other, but Join-Fork helps keep the diagram more compact.

-There are two versions of the component available: the latest and 1.0.0.
-This version is present for backward compatibility with old workflows created with previous versions of NL Flow.
+There are two versions of the component available: 1.0.0 and 1.1.0.
+Version 1.0.0 is present for backward compatibility with old workflows created with previous versions of NL Flow.
 For new workflows always use the latest version.

 Block properties